Provider Datalab – Usage & Concepts

 - For delegated access,

-auth.type = noneleaves authentication to the ingress layer or another platform component. - Sessions may be long-lived (auto-created) or on-demand (user started).
+auth.type = delegatedleaves authentication to the ingress layer or another platform component. - Sessions may be started for live work or stopped while keeping their workspace PVC.

 - Workshop files enable the Educates UI workshop tab.